TRAINING ADVICE

 with tips and advice from our training partner COOPAH

-It's official, you’ve signed up to the 2025 Green Park Reading Half Marathon which means the training begins now!
+It's official, you've signed up to the 2026 Green Park Reading Half Marathon.
+The journey to the start line begins now.

 SPECIAL OFFER FOR READING HALF RUNNERS